defaultxr/gosd.py/README.md

 gosd.py
 =======

-simple GTK OSD written in python 3, designed for use with MPD.
+simple ~~Gtk~~ Qt OSD written in python 3, designed for use with MPD.

 I made this because i couldn't find any decent OSDs for MPD.
 This one simply does what it says on the tin.